DavidFirth/blog/docs/_posts/2023-01-05-f93-citations-and-history.md

 Most of the applications seen in other disciplines have been in the context of binary and multi-category regression models, especially logistic regression and multinomial-logit models.
 This is unsurprising, given the existence of accessible works of advocacy such as the papers by Heinze & Schemper (2002) and by Zorn (2005), mentioned above.
 In addition, logistic regressions (and similar) are a win-win context for estimation via the maximum penalized likelihood method of my paper.
 Finite estimates are guaranteed; and importantly, bias reduction is always accompanied in such contexts by variance reduction --- so there is _no trade-off_ between bias and variance.
 These features of the method had been known about for several years through empirical studies and informal arguments, and they are established more systematically in a relatively recent paper written jointly with Ioannis Kosmidis.

 > Kosmidis, I & Firth, D (2021).
 Jeffreys-prior penalty, finiteness and shrinkage in binomial-response generalized linear models.
 [Biometrika, 108(1), 71--82](https://doi.org/10.1093/biomet/asaa052).

+And that brings us nicely back to citations.
+Of the "non-citing" papers mentioned mentioned above, i.e., papers that use my 1993 method but don't cite the 1993 paper, most (perhaps all?) are applications of logistic regression for binary-response data.
+And nowadays such applications really _should_ be citing the newer work Kosmidis & Firth (2021).
+These things only happen very slowly, though, if at all.
+I'm not going to hold my breath...

 -----